 Once these steps are complete, restore power to your system and test if the pump turns on and off at the appropriate intervals.

-Some well pressure switch problems require full switch replacement, while others may simply necessitate a piece of the switch to be replaced.
-Other well system problems may seem like they are caused by the pressure switch but are the result of other components and not the switch itself.
+Some well pressure switch problems require full switch replacement, while others may mean a piece of the switch must be replaced.
+Other well system problems may seem like they are caused by the pressure switch but are the result of other components, not the switch itself.

 No water flow from pump